obriencole11/obriencole11.github.io/about.md

 ---
 <img src="/blog/assets/about/newProfile2017_compressed.jpg" alt="ProfilePic" style="width: 400px;"/>

 I'm a Technical Animator with a focus on animation pipeline and rigging tools.
 I find it incredibly satisfying to find clean and efficient solutions to complex problems.
-My work often extends into more general technical art as well.
-Working on custom shaders, modeling tools and game programming.
+Besides animation support I often work on custom shaders, modeling tools and game programming.

 I studied animation at the Massachusetts College of Art and Design, where I helped lead the [MassArt Game Design Club](https://www.facebook.com/groups/Massart.GDC/).
 Since graduating I’ve worked as a contractor for AAA game projects.
 Most recently I supported the animation team at [Avalanche Studios](https://avalanchestudios.com/) for the release of Just Cause 4.
 Previously I have also worked with [Harmonix](http://www.harmonixmusic.com/) for Rock Band 4.